w3f/hs-p4p/README.rst

 - Suspend execution at arbitrary points into a serialisable state, which can be arbitrarily copied and sent to others, e.g. for testing or analysis.

-- Resume or fork previously-suspended execution state.
+- Resume or fork previously-suspended execution state, even if it had been originally executed on a different platform.

-- Record inputs and outputs, replay an execution on the same inputs and verify that the outputs are the same i.e. that the implementation indeed is deterministic, run a tweaked execution on slightly different inputs and see how this changes the output and behaviour.
+- Record inputs and outputs, and replay an execution on the same inputs and verify that the outputs are the same i.e. that the implementation indeed is deterministic.
+Replay an execution on slightly different inputs and analyse how this changes the output and behaviour.

 - All of the above is achieved *without* invasive low-level tooling, and can be done on live production instances.
 That is, the approach automatically